Washington Aggrey Jalang'o Okumu

 Washington Aggrey Jalang'o Okumu (21 February 1936 – 1 November 2016) was a Kenyan diplomat, politician, academic and author, who rose to fame as the mediator that convinced the Inkatha Freedom Party's leader, Mangosuthu Buthelezi, to be part of South Africa's democratic elections in 1994, thereby ensuring a peaceful transition for South Africa's politics.
 He is also the author of two books: 'Lumumba's Congo: Roots of Conflict' published in 1962 and 'The African Renaissance: History, Significance and Strategy' published in 2002.

 Early life

-Okumu was born on the 21st of February 1936 in Siaya county, Kenya, to Joram Okumu and Miriam Okello.
+Okumu was born on 21 February 1936 in Siaya county, Kenya, to Joram Okumu and Miriam Okello.
 His father worked as a health inspector at the time.

 Education

 Okumu's education was mainly in Maseno's mission schools, but he also attended Ngiya Primary School, where he was classmates with Barack Obama Sr., father to the former U.S President Barack Obama.
 After his father's death in 1951, politician Jaramogi Oginga Odinga promised to take care of his education.
 In 1956, Okumu completed his high school education, attaining the Cambridge University Overseas School Certificate.
 On the recommendation of the late Tom Mboya, Okumu was selected to be part of 'The Kennedy Airlift', a program aimed at providing education for young and bright East Africans.
 Okumu attended Iowa Wesleyan University in Mount Pleasant.
 In 1959, he enrolled for the International Student Relations Seminar (ISRS), a summer programme at Harvard University in Cambridge, Massachusetts.
 Okumu received his Bachelor of Arts degree from Harvard in 1962.
 He also studied economics at the University of Cambridge under the Commonwealth Scholarship and Fellowship Plan.